Friday, November 2, 2012

 Mason - If you had to write this book over, would you do anything differently - content in the book, your writing schedule, the way you researched it, etc.?

-Nancy - As it stands, the book is just as I’d like it, but that happened after my excellent editor at NAL told me to lengthen the9780451238061_large_Dark_Lie book by expanding the subplots and working toward greater depth of characterization.
+Nancy - As it stands, the book is just as I’d like it, but that happened after my excellent editor at NAL told me to lengthen the book by expanding the subplots and working toward greater depth of characterization.
 I added about a hundred pages.
 So that’s what I would have done differently.

 My writing schedule has remained the same all my adult life: in the morning, after I eat but before I dress and become decent to be seen in public, I write.
 I developed this behavior as a defense against the demands of children who went to school without lunch, friends who wanted a favor, and similar interruptions.
 Now I continue it because it’s a good habit.
 I sit down, and automatically I write.